kf5011/kf5011.github.io/index.md

 [Module descriptor](KF5011 Computer Networks and Control Systems - PFNAModuleSpecification (AlunM, GE) Dec 2016.pdf)

 If you're interested I've distilled the [results](survey) of the module satisfaction survey for the last (2016/17) run of small embedded systems

+# Some initial notes that may become lectures.